sunyatin/ASCEND/README.md

 ## Installation

-ASCEND is a Python script and does not require installation.
+ASCEND is a Python script and does not require prior installation apart specific modules (numpy) that you can install using the command:

+`pip3 install numpy`

 ## Requirements